-All incoming students who were born on or after September 1, 1999 and will hold a high school diploma by September 1, 2021 are required to live in Lenfest Hall during their first two years of study at Curtis.
+Undergraduate students born on or after September 1, 1999 are required to live in Lenfest Hall during their first two years of study at Curtis.
 Additionally, incoming students who are over 18 years of age and pursuing a high school diploma are required to live in Lenfest Hall during their first two years of study at Curtis.

 Students who are 17 years of age and under and pursuing a high school diploma are required to live with a parent or guardian off-campus.
 Younger students who initially live off-campus with a parent or guardian are required to move into Lenfest Hall at the start of the academic year after they turn 18 or complete their high school diploma, whichever comes first.